BALTOPS Flight Operations

-An MV-22 Osprey departs the Wasp-class amphibious assault ship USS Kearsarge (LHD 3) during exercise BALTOPS 22, June 8, 2022.
+A U.S. Marine Corps MV-22 Osprey, assigned to the Aviation Combat Element, 22nd Marine Expeditionary Unit, takes-off during flight operations aboard the Wasp-class amphibious assault ship USS Kearsarge (LHD 3) during exercise BALTOPS 22, June 10, 2022.
 BALTOPS 22 is the premier maritime-focused exercise in the Baltic Region.
 The exercise, led by U.S. Naval forces Europe-Africa, and executed by Naval Striking and Support Forces NATO, provides a unique training opportunity to strengthen combined response capabilities critical to preserving freedom of navigation and security in the Baltic Sea.
-(U.S. Marine Corps photo by Staff Sgt.
-Brittney Vella)
+(U.S. Marine Corps photo by Cpl.
+Yvonna Guyette)

 |Date Taken: